When thinking of Africa generally the first thought that comes to our mind is the Safari.

 Actually, Tanzania offers many other parks, some of which even face the sea, and there is plenty of choices when planning a trip like this in this country.

 The many available choices also give way to confusion and consequently to difficulty in planning.
 The purpose of this post is to help in the planning of your safari considering several factors including budget, which might be what in the end will lead you to opt for one solution over another.

 National Parks and Nature Reserve in Tanzania

 The subject is very complex and choosing the right safari can be determined by many factors, so take your time and read all the paragraphs.
-Obviously if you have any questions or doubts do leave a comment to this post and I’ll be happy to answer to you!
+Obviously, if you have any questions or doubts do leave a comment on this post and I’ll be happy to answer you!

-The budget needed for a safari in Tanzania, which is considered the most expensive but also the most beautiful of Africa, must be pretty high also choosing the most thrifty solution, sleeping in tents; generally for the main circuit (north) the rate would range around $ 250 per person per day, all inclusive, in high season, for a car for two people (if you are in the cost would get lower).
+The budget needed for a safari in Tanzania, which is considered the most expensive but also the most beautiful in Africa, must be pretty high also choosing the most thrifty solution, sleeping in tents; generally, for the main circuit (north) the rate would range around $ 250 per person per day, all-inclusive, in high season, for a car for two people (if you are in the cost would get lower).

 The more the category of accommodation rises, the higher the price increases.
 The cheapest solution is camping in a tent, which is generally included in the price.

 It is also true that other parks in Tanzania offer cheaper safari since the entry cost would be lower, be advised that most of the money goes to the rental car, park fees, petrol and accommodation.

 Rates would start from 200/250 per person per day, a little less if participants are more than two.